louisboilard/.config/README.md

 Basic bash configurations.
 In vi mode by default (defaults to insert mode on launch).

-Aliases in .bash_aliases
+Aliases in .bash_aliases (shared/mirrored in the fish config).

 Very standard except for the Rust specific exports. ls replaced by exa (exa needs to be installed).
-Mostly unused (using zsh).

 ## Nvim

-See comments in the file for details on how to use and for keys.

-Requirements for all the features: FZF, ripgrep, and language servers that you want to use installed on the system (LspInstall).

-Use treesitter + native lsp + nvim-cmp + snippets + telescope + Mason
-for a full feature experience.

-TODO: update this with some neat tricks/information about custom keymaps and such.

-Theme/colorscheme: pyramid, onenord, neodark...
-Use a 256color term.

-Also supports debugging.
+Neovim 0.12 config that leans on the editor's built-ins (native LSP, treesitter, `gc` commenting, snippets) with a small, modern plugin set managed by lazy.nvim.
+LSP servers, formatters and linters install automatically via mason on first launch.
+See `nvim/README.md` for the full layout, LSP list, and the built-in git-review workflow (`:Review`).

+Requirements: ripgrep + fzf (telescope), and the tree-sitter CLI (`brew install tree-sitter-cli`) for parser builds.

+Theme: pyramid.

 #### Workflow:

-Open nvim at the root of the project (ideally), then use telescope with ctrl-p to open the file finder and find the file you want to work on.
-To open another file simply do ctrl-p again and select the other file.
-If you want it in a split do ctrl-v once the file is selected.
-To switch between the two most recent buffers, use ctrl-^ or F2.
-To navigate between multiple buffers, do :b <tab> and simply select the one you want to open.
-To split do ctrl-v or ctrl-s in normal mode.

-To search for files that contain a string do leader-space in normal mode, to search for files containing the string currently under the cursor do space (uses ripgrep).
-Use ctrl-o/ctrl-i to travel through the jumplist for easy navigation (and g; g, for edit list).

-Use leader-enter to open\close the toggle terminal.

-See the custom maps (there's plenty) for more details.

-See init.vim for config as it's quite involved and has many options.
+Open nvim at the project root, then:

+- `ctrl-p` — telescope file finder (`ctrl-v` on a result opens it in a split)
+- `space` — grep the word under the cursor; `leader-space` — live grep (ripgrep)
+- `ctrl-^` / `F2` — switch between the two most recent buffers
+- `ctrl-v` / `ctrl-s` — vertical / horizontal split
+- `ctrl-o` / `ctrl-i` — jumplist; `g;` / `g,` — change list
+- `leader-enter` — toggle the built-in terminal

+Leader is `\`.
+See the config for the (many) other custom maps.

 ## Tmux